 You can go swimming if you have problems with your eyes, but you may need to check with your healthcare team about whether it is safe for you to dive into the pool.

 Whether you’re looking for a way to get started with swimming or want to push yourself to reach new goals in the pool - our Swim22 challenge could be for you.
-With three distances to choose from, set your target and take on the challenge at your own pace, in your own local pool, starting from 22 July.
+With three distances to choose from, set your target and take on the challenge at your own pace, in your own local pool.

 We’ll be with you every stroke, length and mile of the way as you swim towards a healthier you and a better future for everybody affected by diabetes.